Exporting to Saudi Arabia | Octagona Srl

 The Certificate of Product Conformity (PCoC) is issued for each regulated product in accordance with the standards specified in the technical regulations relevant and is valid for one year.
 The main steps to obtain the PCoC are as follows:

-• PCoC application: the importer submits the application for the Certificate of Conformity for the Product.
+• PCoC Request: The importer submits the request for the Product Certificate of Conformity.

 • Information entry: product information is added into the system by entering Saudi Customs tariff codes.

-• Choice of Certifying Body: there is the option of choosing a Certifying Body from those accredited by SASO (Comformity Assesment Bodies - CABs).
+• Choice of Certification Body: it is possible to choose a Certification Body from those accredited by SASOConformity Assessment Bodies – CABs).

-• Tariff payment: the importer makes the tariff payment for the PCoC.
+• Payment of fee: the importer pays the fee for the PCoC.

-• Conformity Check: the Certifying Body evaluates the conformity of the product and submits supporting documentation and verification results.
+• Compliance check: The Certifying Body assesses product conformity and presents supporting documentation and test results.

 • Release of the PCoC: The PCoC is released through the SABER electronic platform.